 Downgrade Alert for Marathon Oil (MRO)

-Marathon Oil (NYSE:MRO) was downgraded from Outperform to Market Perform at Wells Fargo today.
-The stock closed yesterday at $39.15 on volume of 10.0 million shares, above average daily volume of 6.1 million.
+Marathon Oil (NYSE:MRO) was downgraded from Overweight to Equal Weight at Barclays Capital today.
+The stock closed yesterday at $25.89 on volume of 10.8 million shares, above average daily volume of 9.4 million.

 Marathon Oil Corporation, through its subsidiaries, is an integrated oil firm with operations worldwide.
 The Company explores for and produces and markets liquid hydrocarbons and natural gas on a worldwide basis.
 Marathon also mines, extracts and transports bitumen from oil sands deposits in Alberta, Canada and refines, markets and transports crude oil and petroleum products.